-15. Nuclear explosive safety study personnel shall demonstrate a working level knowledge of threats such as seismic disturbances, extreme weather, aircraft crash, external fires, and other natural phenomena.
+15. Nuclear explosive safety study personnel must demonstrate a working level knowledge of threats such as seismic disturbances, extreme weather, aircraft crash, external fires, and other natural phenomena.

 - a.
 Describe the response of facilities to the design-basis seismic event and the predicted response of facility-related equipment. - b.
 Describe the response of facilities to tornadoes, hurricanes, and flooding and the predicted response of facility-related equipment. - c.
 Describe the response of facilities to aircraft crashes and the predicted response of facility-related equipment. - d.
-Describe the response of facilities to external fires and the predicted response of facility-related equipment. - e.
-Describe the response of facilities to explosive detonations in adjacent facilities, and the predicted response of the facility and facility-related equipment. - 16.
-Nuclear explosive safety study personnel shall demonstrate a working level knowledge of tooling, rigging, and hoisting equipment used for handling nuclear explosives.
+Describe the response of facilities to external fires and the predicted response of facility-related equipment. - Describe the response of facilities to explosive detonations in adjacent facilities, and the predicted response of the facility and facility-related equipment. - 16.
+Nuclear explosive safety study personnel must demonstrate a working level knowledge of tooling, rigging, and hoisting equipment used for handling nuclear explosives.

 - a.
 Explain how the design of each of the following is important in minimizing or eliminating the potential for mishandling nuclear explosives and preventing accidents: - Tooling - Rigging equipment - Hoisting equipment - b.
 Interpret design drawings and technical specifications for the tooling, rigging, and hoisting equipment used in handling nuclear explosives. - c.
 Identify the conditions that might disqualify slings and hoisting equipment for use in handling nuclear explosives. - d.
-Define "safety factor" as it applies to hoisting and rigging. - 17.
-Nuclear explosive safety study personnel shall demonstrate a working level knowledge of the control of electrical equipment used in an NEA.
+Define "safety factor" as it applies to hoisting and rigging.

-a.
-Discuss the various types of electrical equipment that may be present in an NEA and the controls placed on them.
+17. Nuclear explosive safety study personnel must demonstrate a working level knowledge of the control of electrical equipment used in an NEA.

-- b.
+- a.
+Discuss the various types of electrical equipment that may be present in an NEA and the controls placed on them. - b.
 Discuss the approval process for category 1 and category 2 electrical equipment used at the Pantex Plant. - c.
 Discuss DG 10001, Design Guide, Electrical Testers for Use with Nuclear Explosives. - 18.
-Nuclear explosive safety study personnel shall demonstrate a working level knowledge of the requirements for the safe off-site and on-site transportation of nuclear explosives.
+Nuclear explosive safety study personnel must demonstrate a working level knowledge of the requirements for the safe offsite and onsite transportation of nuclear explosives.

-- Discuss the scope and content of the applicable NES studies that address over-the-road transportation and on-site transportation of nuclear explosives. - Describe hazards associated with the design and construction of vehicles authorized to transport nuclear explosives and the positive measures to control hazards. - c.
-Discuss the tie-down requirements for nuclear explosives during off-site and on-site transportation. - d.
-Discuss Loss of Assured Safety (LOAS) and the Trinity Statement in the context of transportation accidents.
+- Discuss the scope and content of the applicable NES studies that address over-the-road transportation and onsite transportation of nuclear explosives. - b.
+Describe hazards associated with the design and construction of vehicles authorized to transport nuclear explosives and the positive measures to control hazards. - c.
+Discuss the tie-down requirements for nuclear explosives during offsite and onsite transportation. - d.
+Discuss loss of assured safety (LOAS) and the Trinity Statement in the context of transportation accidents.